marcalph/assignment/README.md

 #### Repo checks
 This repository follows my usual code layout for a work project.
-As a mean to enforce good data science practices, I have tried to include traditionnal software engineering tools :
+As a mean to enforce good data science practices, I have tried to include traditionnal software engineering tools:

 - an src layout;
 - unit tests;
 - code linting & formatting;
-- ~~typing~~*;
+- ~~typing~~\*;
 - a working demo.

 \* well...ok maybe I fell short of time at some point

 #### Repo description

 The main folders of this repository are:

 - assets \> basically all the static files;
 - demo \> the demo contianer configuration files;
 - src \> the actual code splitted into scripts;